 In addition to this, it's also handy that the world of total home gyms is laden with all sorts of different options when it comes to different types of resistance.

-There are machines that use weight stacks, some that use cable system, others that use tension, and a whole heap that use your own body weight as a form of resistance when doing bodyweight exercises.
-It’s like getting all the benefits of a smith machine, a squat rack, a leg press, a power rack, and then some….all bundled into one machine.
+There are machines that use weight stacks, some that use cables, others that use tension, and a whole heap that use your body's own weight as a form of resistance.

 All in all, a total home gym is the best bet for those of us looking to create an ideal strength-training environment at home.
 However, as noted earlier, this category typically doesn't offer much in terms of cardio.